 Your career overseas brought you to Canada, England, Taiwan, Japan, Iran, Lithuania, Mexico, Argentina, and the NBA G League.
 How would you say your career went?

-TK: Yeah, I mean I played in all those countries, had stints in Iraq and China as well as those other countries.
+King: Yeah, I mean I played in all those countries, had stints in Iraq and China as well as those other countries.
 To say my career wasn’t short of crazy would be an understatement.
 Should I have been in the NBA?
-Absolutely should have, but I ended up in 11 different countries, over 4 continents, and saw parts of the world that most would only dream of seeing.
+I absolutely should have, but I ended up in 11 different countries, over four continents, and saw parts of the world that most would only dream of seeing.
 To play the game I poured my blood, sweat, and tears into for a living is a great accomplishment in my eyes.
 So I am thankful for everything in my career.

 You recently retired from basketball.
 In your Instagram post, you said your focus is to help younger athletes, go back and get your degree, and be good coaches.
 Could you see yourself becoming a college coach eventually?